tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     Map-Reduce in vshard can be divided into three stages: Ref, Map, and Reduce.
     The first stage ensures data consistency while executing the user's function on all nodes.
     Consistency, defined for map-reduce, is not compatible with rebalancing.
-    As any bucket move would make the sender and receiver nodes 'inconsistent', it is not possible to call a function on them to access all the data without doing :ref:`vshard.storage.bucket_ref() <storage_api-bucket_ref>`.
+    Any bucket move would make the sender and receiver nodes 'inconsistent', so it is impossible to call a function on them to access all the data without :ref:`vshard.storage.bucket_ref() <storage_api-bucket_ref>`.
     It makes the Ref stage intricate, as it should work together with the rebalancer to ensure they do not block each other.

-    For this, storage has a special scheduler for bucket moves and storage refs.
+    For this, the storage has a special scheduler for bucket moves and storage refs.
     It shares storage time between them fairly.
     The definition of fairness depends on how long and frequent the moves and refs are.
     It can be configured using storage options ``sched_move_quota`` and ``sched_ref_quota``.